FabioDitrani/INFUSE/docs/index.rst

 Directory Contents
 ==================
-The github distribution includes a shine/ directory that contains the following codes:
+The github distribution includes a INFUSE/ directory that contains the following codes:

 - ``SHINE.py``: The main Python file containing the code for the extraction process.
 - ``GUI_SHINE.py``: The Python file containing the code for the GUI.
 - ``Make_Im_SHINE.py``: The Python file for the tool used to analyze the extraction results.
 It generates 2D images.

-Usage of SHINE and tools
+Usage of INFUSE and tools
 =================
 ``SHINE`` and ``Make_Im_SHINE`` are installed as executables and can be run directly from the terminal.
 Below is an explanation of the different ways to execute the code.